Overview of Manaslu Circuit Trek

 - We arrange according to your required private or public vehicle.

-How about Lakes and Rivers views in Manaslu Circuit Trek?
+How about lake and river views on the Manaslu Circuit Trek?

 Do we need to issue any entry permits for the Manaslu Trek?

-Yes, we must issue some permits to visit the Manaslu roundtrip.
+Yes, we must issue some permits to visit the Manaslu round trip.
 You need to issue a Manaslu special permit to a minimum of two people in a group, and the Immigration Department of the Nepal Government issues it.
 We need your original passport with passport-size photos.
-Anyway, we arrange a single permit as well.
-If you don’t issue the permits, they will not allow you to visit there.
+Anyway, we arranged a single permit as well.
+If you do not issue the permits, they will not allow you to visit there.
 Don’t worry; we are here to assist you.
 We issue all permits and arrange everything, and our guide will manage it during the trek.
 After the trek ends, your trek guide will give you all your permits.
 Here are the needed permits:

 - MCAP (Manaslu Conservation Area Project): Nrs.
 3000/-